 - Overall, last week's discussion was excellent

-- I sent emails last week to two groups of people
+- I sent emails emails to several people with concerns or praise

 - Discussion: Postman, Chapters 5 - 9

 - An interesting take on The Word Weavers / The World Makers from NPR

 example: popularity, political correctness, America first, respect,

 from our discussion last class: environmentalism, community, love,